Bedroom Trends & Design Ideas for 2022

 The lure of a beach is stronger than ever, so why not bring the beach to your bedroom?
 Nautical style is timeless and will feel ever more appreciated right now.
 Distressed wooden furniture is a must, along with a colour palette of seafoam blue, off-white and pops of sunny yellow.

 Check out our wooden bed frames as a starting point to building your beach house bedroom.

-The Millennials and Gen-Z have a love for all things health and spirituality, so 2021 is set to be the year that Zen interiors start making their way into our master bedrooms.
+The Millennials and Gen-Z have a love for all things health and spirituality, so 2022 is set to be the year that Zen interiors start making their way into our master bedrooms – especially now everyone is a master of home yoga and has dabbled in a little mindfulness.
 A Zen bedroom promotes peace and relaxation.
 It’s the belief that your bedroom should be an indulgent oasis where you love to spend time and escape from the stresses of the outside world.
 You can read more about how to make your bedroom a retreat-worthy sleep sanctuary here.

 Zen interiors incorporate ancient Chinese teachings of holistic health benefits from natural elements.
 This includes wood, earth, fire, metal and water, so bear these in mind when designing your Zen master bedroom.
 Perhaps opt for a metal or wooden bed frame, for starters.

 In terms of colour, a Zen bedroom should be neutral with minimal pops of bright shades – think a throw on the end of the bed, a piece of abstract art hung on the wall, or an embroidered pendant lampshade.
 To help keep things minimal and distractions at bay, we suggest investing in some handy storage furniture or a storage bed frame to help you keep everything out of sight, leaving you with a space that’s purely for relaxation, sleep and spending time with your partner.